faizzmarzuki/faizzmarzuki/README.md

 - 👋 Hi, I’m @faizzmarzuki
-- 👨‍💻 Currently working as Freelance Frontend Developer
+- 👨‍💻 Currently working as Frontend Developer
 - 🎨 Intermediate in Front End Development
 - 🦸‍♂️ On my way to achieve the Sage of Front End Development